 • At 5 feet begin at compressed ready or retention

-1. On go take one step back, extend arm and fire two shots dominant hand only to center mass, record time
+1. On go take one step back, extend arm and fire two shots dominant hand only to center mass.

 2. Par is 2 seconds